 A stop at a Greek restaurant to rest and try the local cuisine.

-Also known as the ‘Olympic Stadium’, it was built in the place of the ancient stadium and hosted the first modern Olympic Games.
-We can see it from the hill but we can also enter if you wish (extra cost).
+Also known as the ‘Olympic Stadium’, it hosted the first modern Olympic Games.
+We can see it from outside but we can also enter if you wish (extra cost).

-Although mainly in ruins, this is the place where legendary philosopher Aristotle, student of Plato and teacher of Alexander the Great, taught.
+Although mainly in ruins, this is the place that shaped European thinking where legendary philosopher Aristotle, student of Plato and teacher of Alexander the Great, taught in the 4th century BC.

-At nearly 280m it is the highest and biggest hill of Athens with a church and a restaurant on its top, which can be reached on foot (app.
-30 min.) or by the funicular (5 min., extra cost).
+At nearly 280m it is the highest and biggest hill of Athens with a church and a restaurant on its top.
+We reach the top by the funicular (5 min., extra cost).

 Walking.